jackkim1994/Machine_Learning/Introduction.md

                            levels = c("No", "Yes"),
                            labels = c(0, 1))
 ```
 A common way is using a `factor()` function to categorize factor variables.
-However, it is good to note that we used `ordered = TRUE` condition only the variable has a hierarchical order.
+However, it is good to note that we used `ordered = TRUE` condition if the variable has a hierarchical order.

 **Python**